Rosette-forming glioneuronal tumors (RGNTs) are rare, usually midline, tumors that involve the fourth ventricle and/or aqueduct of Sylvius.

 Treatment and prognosis

-If complete resection is achievable, which depends mostly on the location of the tumour, then a cure is possible to surgery alone.
+If complete resection is achievable, which depends mostly on the location of the tumor, then a cure is possible to surgery alone.

 The main differential diagnosis is pilocytic astrocytoma.
 The other differential diagnoses will, to a degree, depend on the location and include: